Wadi Rum, Jordan

 From Amman

-• By Bus: Hop on JETT buses to Aqaba, then grab a taxi ride to Wadi Rum.
+- By Bus: Hop on a JETT bus to Aqaba, then take a taxi ride to Wadi Rum.

 From Aqaba